 - Mobile vending

 - Streamlined permitting for uses within a defined maximum square footage

 - Building length and height

 - Groundwater interception

 - Parking exemptions

-- Barriers to affordable housing including setbacks, articulation, massing, and parking requirements
+- Setbacks, articulation, massing, and parking requirements for deed-restricted housing

 - Incentives for affordable housing

 - Inclusionary zoning for new condominium subdivisions in Town Centers

 - Street frontage improvements

 - Signs

 - Shorezone permitting

 - Other miscellaneous cleanup

-Placer County staff have held workshops with the Placer County Planning Commission, North Lake Tahoe Resort Association, North Tahoe Business Association, and Tahoe City Downtown Association to refine and build support for this amendment package.
+Placer County staff have held workshops with the Placer County Planning Commission, North Lake Tahoe Resort Association, North Tahoe Business Association, and Tahoe City Downtown Association to refine this amendment package.
 The proposed amendments were presented to the Placer County Planning Commission on August 10, 2023.
 An ordinance adopting the amendments was approved by the Placer County Board of Supervisors on October 31, 2023 (Attachment A).
-The Advisory Planning Commission (APC) unanimously recommended adoption of the amendments at their December 6, 2023, meeting.
+The Advisory Planning Commission (APC) unanimously recommended adoption of the amendments at their December 6, 2023, meeting and the Regional Planning Committee recommended adoption on January 24, 2024.
 County staff provided a detailed summary of the proposed amendments included as Attachment B to this packet.
 Additionally, County staff provided a status report on the implementation of the TBAP (Attachment K) and a detailed response to public comments (Attachment M).